 The cost of a business tax certificate varies based on the type of business.
-Generally, a business tax is calculated either on a flat rate or gross receipt.
+Generally, a business tax is calculated either as a flat rate or based on gross receipts.
 If the business tax is calculated on gross receipts, you will be required to provide a 12-month estimate of gross receipts.
 Each year thereafter you will be required to remit proof of gross receipts to renew.

 Commercial Business-Zone Clearance Application (ZNCL)

-This application ties with a Business Tax Certificate for your business to operate at a commercial or industrial location.
+This application ties in with a Business Tax Certificate if your business will be located at a commercial or industrial location.
 This application essentially clears your business to operate within a specific zone.
-Zone Clearances will also reveal if your proposed business location will require building improvements, parking requirements and/or building occupancy requirements.
+Zone Clearances will also reveal if your proposed business location will require building improvements, parking requirements, and/or building occupancy requirements.